Copy of fifth century BCE statue by Polyclitus, called the Spear Thrower.

 Next-generation DNA ancestry testing succeeds “SNP chip” technology as the newest autosomal method for solving long-standing challenges.
 (For a comparison of methods, see our blog post, “Do You Know Your European Origins?”)
 One of the champions of next-generation autosomal haplotyping, who has emerged as the bête noire of both the orthodox and the Orthodox, is Eran Elhaik.
 A half-Italian, half-Iranian Israeli Jew, Elhaik worked and trained in Israel and the United States and is currently lecturer in genomics at the University of Sheffield.

-From exploding the myth of biological Jewishness and refuting the so-called Rhineland thesis of Jewish origins to helping improve the information of ancient archeological DNA and inventing a genetic GPS that steers admixed persons to their primeval villages of origin, the thirty-something wunderkind has drawn plaudits and potshots from all quarters.
+From exploding the myth of biological Jewishness and refuting the so-called Rhineland thesis of Jewish origins to helping improve the information of ancient archeological DNA and helping develop a genetic analysis tool that steers admixed persons to their primeval villages of origin, the thirty-something wunderkind has drawn plaudits and potshots from all quarters.

 Earlier work published in 2013 by Hellenthal et al. applied a similar method called “chromosome painting” to tracing shared “chunks” of DNA that decay from generation to generation back to constituent founder groups matching extant populations.